Design overview

 Search for files

 The toolbar at the top of the Explore window lets you enable checkboxes on project items and apply operations such as check in and check out on multiple files at once.
-The Explore toolbar is also responsive to the current selection in the treeview and presents similar options to that of the context menu.
+The Explore toolbar is also responsive to the current selection in the treeview and presents options similar to those of the context menu.

 Use the Explore toolbar to enable checkboxes and apply operations to multiple files at once